Pawel-Galkowski/Node.JS-Mailling/README.md

 Application which are showing how you can use mailling in node.js.
 Front-end of appliacation is created in react-redux.

+## Test application

+You can test application with standard form.
+To test application with custom form you need to allow [less secure](https://myaccount.google.com/lesssecureapps)  applications in your google account.
+If you don't have the email -> check SPAM folder.

 ## Technology stack
     - Node.Js
     - Express.JS